mikael0hlsson/Its-Learning-Reformer/README.md

 ### Known limitations
 * Only works on https://mah.itslearning.com/ (tell us what your url is and we might add it)
-* Only works in Swedish and English (you are welcome to help out with porting it to another language.
+* Only works in Swedish and English version of the site (you are welcome to help out with porting it to another language.
 And on the subject, a small message to Its Learning: ever heard of id?)